Dipsingh/dipsingh.github.io/_posts/2022-10-15-Linear-Regression-Notest.md

 increases by 35.56mins for every additional km of climb.

-The estimated conditional distance effect of 5.04 differs from the estimated marginal effect of 5.87 with distance as the sole explnatory variable because distance and climb are +ve correlated.
-With the climb in elevantion fixed, distance has less of an effect than when the model ignores climb so that it also tends to increase as distance increases.
+The estimated conditional distance effect of 5.04 differs from the estimated marginal effect of 5.87 with distance as the sole explanatory variable because distance and climb are +ve correlated.
+With the climb in elevation fixed, distance has less of an effect than when the model ignores climb so that it also tends to increase as distance increases.

-Removing the outliers
+Let's repeat the OLS after removing the outlier.
 ```python
 Races2 = Races2.loc[~Races2.race.str.contains('Highland')]
 fitdc2 = smf.ols(formula="timeW ~ distance + climb", data=Races2).fit()